UMAprotocol/UMIPs/UMIPs/umip_add_R3_price_identifiers.md

 ### R3_30D_GM (Post-cutoff)

-We're using a rolling 30 day period to increase the cost of manipulating the APR price.
+A rolling 30 day period is used to increase the cost of manipulating the APR price.

-We use geometric mean, as opposed to arithmetic mean, to include the effect of rate compounding.
+The geometric mean is used, as opposed to arithmetic mean, to include the effect of rate compounding.

-We use an annual percentage rate, as opposed to a 24hr percentage rate or per-second rate, to increase usability.
+The annual percentage rate is used, as opposed to a 24hr percentage rate or per-second rate, to increase usability.

 The ground truth data for this is in the RAI OracleRelayer smart contract on the Ethereum blockchain.
 Any differences in UMA governor results for this price identifier should be due to rounding errors that propagate through the calculation (numerical instability) as opposed to multiple data sources being the truth (as is the case with looking at the price of bitcoin on different exchanges).

-We mitigate the effects of numerical instability by rounding to the nearest two decimal places.
+The effects of numerical instability is mitigated by rounding to the nearest two decimal places.
 Different algorithms for calculating the geometric mean result in tiny differences in the result.
 Rounding to 2 decimal places hides small differences in geometric mean calculations.
 For example, if person A calculates the price request result as 1.53453 $RAI and person B calculates the price request result as 1.53489 $RAI, both will agree on 1.53 $RAI.